Are you planning a trip to the Aloha state? If your vacation to Hawaii includes Honolulu, give yourself a full day for an Oahu scenic drive.

 Seven hours won't buy you much in the way of stops on a drive around Oahu.

-To get the most out of your day and car rental, you need to return it to the garage whenever you get back to Waikiki, and then go back to the Budget kiosk to drop off the keys the next day before 8 a.m.
+To get the most out of your day and car rental, return it to the garage whenever you get back to Waikiki and then return to the Budget kiosk to drop off the keys the next day before 8 a.m.

 The cost would've been less had we booked the rental a few weeks in advance.